-Many times several travelers and newcomers ask us the same question: What is the best drink in Peru?
-And our answer through the years does not change, the Peruvian Pisco.
-This incredible liquor is the national drink of Peru and the pride of all the inhabitants of the Andean country.
+Many times, several travelers and newcomers ask us the same question: What is the best drink in Peru?
+And our answer through the years does not change: The Peruvian Pisco.
+This incredible drink is the national drink of Peru and the pride of all the inhabitants of the Andean country.
+Pisco is part of the national spirit of Peru.
+The drink is made in such a way that the fermenting wine distillation comes from the fresh must of about eight varieties of grapes.
+All in order to produce a kind of transparent and clear brandy.
+Besides, Peruvian pisco stands out for its traditional and artisanal preparation methods.
+So it tends to be a bit more expensive than the Chilean Pisco.
 Together with the experts at Machu Travel Peru, we believe that telling you about this drink is essential for you to know Peruvian tastes.
-Join us to learn everything about Peruvian Pisco.
+Learn everything about Peruvian Pisco.

 Everything you need to know about Peruvian Pisco

 - What is Pisco?

 Pisco is a liquor with an alcohol percentage between 38% and 48%.
 It is very similar to brandy and is produced in both Peru and Chile.
 Pisco is not only the national drink of Peru but also of Chile.
 It could be said that their origin and true nationality are the cause of endless discussions and rivalries between the two neighboring countries.
 It is produced through the distillation of grapes from the Ica region and is mostly colorless.
 With this liquor, you can prepare one of the most traditional Peruvian drinks, the Pisco Sour.